 How to Choose the Right Inventory Management Software

 It’s well worth investing in inventory management software.
-While it’s possible to manually manage inventory, software reduces the inevitable human error in the equation.
+While it’s possible to manually manage inventory, the software reduces the inevitable human error in the equation.
 But how do you choose the one that’s right for you?
 Here are some tips:

 - Consider your product: The product you’re selling can dictate the software you purchase.
-For example, if you run a clothes store, you’ll want software that lets you categorize according to color and size.
+For example, if you run a clothing store, you’ll want software that lets you categorize according to color and size.

 - Distribution channels: If you’ve already implemented an omnichannel shopping experience, you’ll need to go for a piece of software that brings your channels together into one place.

 - Integrations: Managing an e-commerce store typically means you are using many different pieces of software and applications to keep it running.
 Using a stock and inventory management software that can integrate with your existing systems minimizes friction between them, allowing you to maintain efficiency.

 Most importantly, make sure you have a defined budget, know what data integrations you need, and make sure the software you choose can address your overall and day-to-day inventory challenges.

 9 Useful Inventory Management Tips